American's Discover Columbus Everyday

 jail.

-The more adventurous can
+more adventurous can hike,

-hike, bike ride, climb the
+bike ride, climb the local

-local mountains, study the
+mountains, study the local

-local and migrating birds,
+and migrating birds, or

-or photograph the natural
+photograph the natural

 desert flora and fauna.
+In

 Columbus the term "Rocker"